Experiential and Advanced Learning opportunities allow Honors students to pursue their

 Honors Independent Studies, Honors Internships, and Honors Theses are updated each

-Courses can be connected as part of a larger project, i.e. an Honors Directed Reading in the fall semester and an Honors Thesis in the spring
+for 12 or more credits.
+Courses can be connected as part of a larger project, e.g.

+an Honors Directed Reading in the fall semester and an Honors Thesis in the spring